unyt-org/unyt.land/README.md

 ## Other
-You may load any other web import using `https://unyt.land/web/` by passing the URL.<br/>
+You can load any other web import using `https://unyt.land/web/` with the URL appended to the path.<br/>
 Load the icon under "https://unyt.org/favicon.ico" throught the unyt.land proxy:
 ```
 https://unyt.land/web/https://unyt.org/favicon.ico
 ```

-# Conclusion
-In an age where efficient development is paramount, "unyt.land" emerges as a powerful ally for web developers.
-It bridges the gap between TypeScript and the browser, facilitating smoother, faster, and more efficient development.
-Give "unyt.land" a try and experience the future of web development today ❤️!
+**We appreciate your feedback.** Please report issues if you encounter bugs or unexpected behaviour.<br/>Feel free to hit us up if you have an idea you'd like to discuss! ❤️

 # Privacy Policy